Quadratic equations, Quadratic Functions

-Many tutors consider quadratic equations as a very important topic of maths.
-There are following ways to solve a quadratic equation
+Many IB Maths Tutors consider quadratic equations as a very important topic of maths.
+There are the following ways to solve a quadratic equation

 ► Factorization method

 ► graphical method

 The quadratic formula is the strongest method to solve a quadratic equation.
 In this article, I will use a few steps to prove the quadratic formula.

 Step-1: transfer constant term to the right side

 Step-2: divide both sides by coefficient of x²